 Encyclopedia Brown: If you had a needle, where would you hide it?Sally: In a haystack?Encyclopedia: No, with a bunch of other needles.
 You can't tell which one's real because they all look alike.

 - He later invokes it when talking with Sally:

 - In Urban Legends: Final Cut, during the big face-off with the serial killer, both the guilty party and the campus cop drop their guns in the struggle.
 A prop rack promptly gets tipped over, scattering dozens of realistic prop guns across the floor and sending everyone scrambling to snatch whatever's in reach and hope they lucked out.

 - In Ted 2, Ted tries to hide from Donny at New York Comic Con by standing motionless in a group of identical teddy-bear dolls.
 Donny manages to flush him out by singing "Sweet Caroline" by Neil Diamond so that Ted will instinctively sing the "bum-bum-bum" part.

-Ted: Alright, two can play this Where's Waldo? game, you son of a bitch.
+Ted: Alright, two can play this Where's Waldo? shit, you son of a bitch.